Top 100 Countries by Climate Risk Index (Heat, Floods, Storms), 2025

 Drivers and structure: why similar totals can mean different risk realities

-A composite score hides as much as it reveals.
-The same overall value can arise from distinct combinations of heat, flood and storm risk.
+A single score is useful only when the component drivers are visible.
+Similar composite scores can come from very different combinations of heat, flood and storm exposure.
 This matters because mitigation and adaptation levers differ: heat risk often concentrates in cities and labour-intensive sectors; flood risk is highly sensitive to land use, drainage, and protective infrastructure; storm risk can be dominated by tropical cyclone exposure and building standards.

-Three broad patterns appear repeatedly in cross-country climate risk profiles: (1) multi-hazard exposure where heat and flood are both elevated (often in densely populated deltas and coastal plains), (2) storm-dominant profiles typical for tropical cyclone regions and small island states, and (3) heat-dominant profiles in arid and semi-arid climates where extreme temperatures are the primary driver.
-These are not mutually exclusive; the highest-risk countries often combine at least two.
+Three patterns appear repeatedly in the country profiles: multi-hazard exposure, where heat and flood are both elevated; storm-dominant exposure, typical for cyclone regions and small island states; and heat-dominant exposure, common in arid and semi-arid climates where extreme temperatures are the main driver.
+The highest-scoring countries often combine more than one of these patterns.

 Radar chart — Heat vs Flood vs Storm profiles for the Top 7

-The table lists the Top 100 by the overall index and shows the three drivers that feed the composite.
-The “risk profile” cell provides an at-a-glance breakdown so that the same overall score can be interpreted correctly.
-In practice, the largest differences between countries at similar overall levels often come from storm exposure (highly regional) and flood hazard (strongly shaped by geography and drainage basins), while heat risk tends to have broader regional coherence.
+The table lists the Top 100 by composite score and shows the three drivers behind each result.
+The risk-profile cell makes it easier to see whether a country is heat-dominant, flood-heavy, storm-exposed or multi-hazard.
+In practice, the largest differences between countries at similar score levels often come from storm exposure (highly regional) and flood hazard (strongly shaped by geography and drainage basins), while heat risk tends to have broader regional coherence.

 |---|---|---|